Online Auction going on now! Click here! Ends December 2

 You might be wondering, what’s it really like at Lutheran Campus Ministry at the University of South Carolina?
 Simply stated, at Lutheran Campus Ministry at the University of South Carolina, we’re all about Grace.
 Not the person, or the prayer before a meal, but the unconditional love, forgiveness and mercy we have from God through Jesus.

 You won’t be met with shame, guilt, or condemnation.
 And we don’t care how you’re dressed or what candidate you voted for.
-Our church is made up of imperfect people with every kind of story imaginable.
+Our community is made up of imperfect people with every kind of story imaginable.
 Want to know the best part?
 No matter what you’ve been through or what questions you might have about God and faith, our church is a place where you’ll find the love, grace, and forgiveness Jesus gives to everyone.
 Please use the contact form below if you have any questions or would like to speak to our pastor.

 Here’s the deal, Lutheran Campus Ministry (LuMin) wants you to know the incredible love of God through Jesus Christ.
 At LuMin, you will gain a new family of individuals that have found hope and grace in Jesus, and simply want as many people as possible to experience that same freedom.